mcbraunie/mcbraunie.github.io/_projects/carpentry.md

 date: '12-05-2021'
 image:
   path: /assets/img/projectsImages/carpentry/projectFinal.jpg
-  alt: 'Image of wooden panel art.'
+  alt: 'Image of wooden panel art which is a large rectangle with a soundwave painted in a gradient of purple to orange to yellow.'
   caption: 'Completed project'
   srcset:
     2848w: /assets/img/projectsImages/carpentry/projectFinal.jpg